christophjurczyk/MSFS2020_EDEN_Bad_Hersfeld_Scenery/Readme_en.txt

 Version 1.0
 25.08.2020

-The airfield EDEN - Bad Hersfeld is located on the Johannesberg (N50°50'41" E09°42'26" GPS elevation 932ft (284m)).
-It has an inclined runway of 3.15%.
-Further information and approach maps can be found here: https://mfc-badhersfeld.de/flugplatz
+The airfield EDEN - Bad Hersfeld is located on the Johannesberg (N50Â°50'41" E09Â°42'26" GPS elevation 932ft (284m)).
+It has a runway with a slope of 3.15%.
+Further information and approach charts can be found here: https://mfc-badhersfeld.de/flugplatz